utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-history-api.md

   - javascript
 ---

-Yesterday we had a brief introduction to the History API, by using the [`pushState`](https://daily-dev-tips.com/posts/vanilla-javascript-update-url-without-refresh/) method.
+Yesterday we had a brief introduction to the History API by using the [`pushState`](https://daily-dev-tips.com/posts/vanilla-javascript-update-url-without-refresh/) method.

-Today we'll be diving more into the History API and see what other elements we can use.
+Today we'll dive more into the History API and see what other elements we can use.

 ## JavaScript Browser API Back and Forward

-So instead of refreshing the current `URL` sometimes, we want to navigate true the history programmatically.
+So, we want to navigate through the history programmatically instead of refreshing the current URL.
 The History API has three methods of doing so:

-- `back()` Same as clicking the back button in the browser
+- `back()` is the Same as clicking the back button in the browser
-- `forward()` Same as clicking the forward button
+- `forward()` is the Same as clicking the forward button
 - `go()` We can go to a specific index forward (`1`) or backward (`-1`)

-In action the `back()` method looks like this:
+In action, the `back()` method looks like this:

 ```js
 window.history.back();
 ```

-The `forward()` in turn looks like this:
+The `forward()` in turn, looks like this:

 ```js
 window.history.forward();